 Webinars You Can Watch

 If you are motivated to want to write up some of this content yourself – and have the time, then I would suggest you watch one or both of these webinars.
 I took a time in my career – early in it – my first book published – and dug in and showed how to create this type of content using the two formats: the “narrative” approach and the “STAR” methodology.
-I recently recorded these – and they are the best examples I have of this part of the process.
+These are great examples I have of this approach and methodology.

 Here is the site:

 It s about 70 or so questions – takes 10-15 minutes.
 This is one of those items that could really “accelerate your learning curve”.